GoogleChrome/web.dev/src/site/content/en/patterns/layout/container-query-card/index.md

 ---
 layout: pattern
-title: Container Query Card ⚠️
+title: Container query card ⚠️
-description: Card that intrinsicly owns its independent style logic and is styled based on its parent's inline width.
+description: Card that owns its independent style logic and is styled based on its parent's inline width.
-date: 2021-10-20
+date: 2021-11-03
-draft: true
 height: 500
 ---